mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   Just (x, s') -> x : unfoldr f s'
 ```

-`unfoldr` takes an initial state, passes it to a given function and gets one
+`unfoldr` takes an initial state, passes it to a given function, and gets
-element of the final list and new state.
-It continues till `Nothing` is
+back one element of the final list along with a new state.
+It continues until
-returned.
+`Nothing` is returned.

 Finally, we can build `fused1` that solves the same problem of summing up a
 list of squared numbers: